posixpascal/launch-agents/README.md

 It does bundle an interactive cli application as well as a handy library to parse launchagents with ease.
 Build with love and ruby.

+## Dependencies
+You need ruby and bundler.
+Basically pre-installed on MacOS X.

+## Installation
+Run `bundle install` to install required dependencies.
+**DO NOTE** Some launch agents require sudo privileges so make sure you've installed the dependencies for the root user as well.

 ## Instructions
 To get a list of all launch agents type: